TIM PENNY QC

-Tim has particular expertise in commercial fraud cases, many of which are cross- border.
-He therefore has excellent knowledge of search and worldwide freezing orders, jurisdiction and choice of law clauses and applications for permission to serve outside the jurisdiction; these cases often involve cross-examination on asset disclosure, contempt of court applications and without notice applications testing the boundaries of the court’s jurisdiction to ensure that assets are eventually available for the enforcement of judgments or arbitral awards.
+Tim has particular expertise in commercial fraud cases, many of which have an international flavour and involve cross- border issues such as jurisdiction disputes, anti-suit injunctions and foreign law considerations.
+He has excellent knowledge of search orders and worldwide freezing orders.
+These cases often involve cross-examination on asset disclosure, contempt of court applications and without notice applications testing the boundaries of the court’s jurisdiction to ensure that assets are eventually available for the enforcement of judgments or arbitral awards.
 Tim is also experienced in taking steps to assist fraud disputes taking place abroad (for example, by orders under s.25 CJJA) or in arbitrations.
-Tim’s cases often involve allegations of breach of fiduciary duty and conspiracy.
+Tim’s cases often involve allegations of dishonesty, breach of fiduciary duty and conspiracy.

 Some of his recent cases include: